Railway accidents in Victoria: Clayton, 2011

 On 1 November 2011 a man was hit by a train and injured at the railway station.
 Police believe the man was crossing the line between the two platforms when he was struck by an inbound train.

 Croydon, 2012

 On 9 May 2012 a woman was taken to hospital after she was clipped by a peak-hour service train in Melbourne's east.
 Police believe the woman in her 30s was trying to cross the tracks at Croydon Station when she was struck about 6.30pm.

 Galvin, 2014

 At about 7 p.m. on Friday 22 August, a seven-car VLocity DMU train, returning to Melbourne empty from Geelong, ran at low speed into the rear of a stationary Comeng electric train at the Cherry Creek bridge, a little more than a kilometre east of the site of the former Galvin railway station.
 There were about 40 passengers aboard the Comeng and four of them were taken to hospital with minor injuries.
 The only people on board the VLocity, the driver and a conductor, also received minor injuries.

+Laverton, 2015

+On October 2 2015, a train travelling to Flinders Street struck a track maintenance worker near Laverton station at approximately 9:16am.
+The worker, who had been unaware of the approaching train suffered serious injuries as a result of the accident.